red-collar-official/flutter_kore/examples/sample_database/README.md

-Basic sample demonstating minimal setup for umvvm - here we are using http, DI, and navigation components.
+Basic sample demonstating minimal setup for flutter_kore - here we are using http, DI, and navigation components.
 Combined with simple object box db implementation.

 To quickly rebuild generated files use <b>sh rebuild.sh</b>.